jrab89/jruby_talk/slides.md

 ???
 And here's how you'd run that.
-Note that compilation step.
+I'm using this amazing build tool called 'javac'
-You'd probably use a build tool like Maven or Gradle, but hey, this works.
+But you could use a build tool like Maven or Gradle if you want.

 ---